MHYC Special Regulations Equipment Requirements: Audit Form 2023-2024

 - Category 6

-- Category 7 (Minimum required for Twilight Racing and Wednesdays)
+- Category 7 (Minimum required for Thursday Twilight and Wednesday Racing)

-• Boat owners should obtain an Equipment Compliance form from their club (or download above) prior to the inspection.
+• Boat owners should obtain and complete an Equipment Compliance form from their club (or download above) prior to the inspection.

 • The owner or his representative should carry out an initial inspection and tick/sign the appropriate box - making sure to check expiry dates and quality of equipment, as well as identifying the location of equipment that may be asked to be presented during the inspection.

 • Boat owners should make a firm appointment for an audit and they should be punctual.

 • Necessary equipment should be laid out ready for inspection, including copies of service certificates and any additional safety documentation; ie stowage plans, Epirb registration, Life Raft Service Certificates, PFD Service Certificates.
 (Cat 1 and 2 inspections - owners should have a copy of these certificates on hand to submit to the auditor as a part of the inspection paperwork.)